retiarylime/thinkpad-t14s/power-management/tlp/tlp.md

     ```

     > [!WARNING]
-    > Conflicting packages will be  uninstalled automatically i.e power-profiles-daemon.
+    > Conflicting packages will be  uninstalled automatically i.e `power-profiles-daemon`.
-    > auto-cpufreq also conflict with TLP but need to manually uninstall the daemon.
+    > `auto-cpufreq` also conflict with TLP but need to manually uninstall the daemon.

 3. Configure TLP